chrisjsewell/ansible-role-aiida-cws/README.md

   - role: marvel-nccr.aiida-cws
     vars:
       aiida_timezone_name: Europe/Zurich  # to set a certain timezone for AiiDA
+      aiida_create_swapfile: true  # create a swapfile for RAM overflow, non-containers only
       aiida_allow_mpi_on_root: true  # containers only
 ```